dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 * Join other nodes to the K8S cluster

-Use the command mentioned above on "k8s-worker1" and "k8s-worker2" to join them to the K8S cluster.
+Use the command mentioned below on "k8s-worker1" and "k8s-worker2" to join them to the K8S cluster.

 <pre><code>
 vmware@k8s-worker1:~$ kubeadm join 10.190.22.10:6443 --token txy6bc.o9lpnabsxin9vavyfa \